 In our collection of resources, we take a closer look at our native reptiles and amphibians.
 We find out why the tuatara really is one of a kind, we examine the differences between skinks and geckos, and we learn more about the unique features of our native frogs.

-We investigate current and historic threats and what it really means if a species becomes extinct.
+We investigate current and historic threats, how conservation rankings help to prioritise actions and what it really means if a species becomes extinct.
 Find out what is being done to help save our native reptiles and amphibians in New Zealand and discover some of the conservation management tools used, including captive management and translocation.

 Meet our scientists